 Headers serve as an organizational structure for your page, helping search engines distinguish what content is important and relevant to searchers.
 Break up sections using secondary headers (H2–H6) to establish a hierarchy and break up the text for an easier read.
 This also makes your page more scannable to search engines, boosting your SEO performance.
-Best practice is to include the most important keywords in H1 and H2 headers, and all subsequent headers should identify subtopic keywords.
+Best practice is to include the most important keywords in H1 and H2 headers (but don't repeat ones from your page title), and all subsequent headers should identify subtopic keywords.

 The quality of your content arguably impacts your SEO ranking the most.
 Original content that presents thought leadership will not only boost your SEO but make you a trusted source within your market.
 Creating high-quality content starts with knowing what topics your audience is searching for and what keywords they use.
 All content on the page should be related to the keyword, and short and long-tail keywords related to your main keyword should be incorporated naturally throughout.